 MD and PA Student Education

 The Department of Dermatology at OHSU has a long history of educating future health care providers in the nuances of skin disease.
-The departments' faculty and staff actively participate in classroom lectures, preceptorships and clinical electives through the School of Medicine.
-Lynne H. Morrison, M.D., directs the student education curriculum.
+The department's faculty and staff actively participate in classroom lectures, preceptorships and clinical electives through the School of Medicine.
+Angela J. Jiang, M.D., directs the student education curriculum.

 Current 3rd and 4th year OHSU medical students can choose from several elective options in dermatology:

-• The 4-week introductory elective, Clinical Dermatology 709A, provides a broad introduction to all aspects of dermatology including medical and surgical dermatology, dermatopathology and inpatient consultations.
+- The 4-week introductory elective, Clinical Dermatology 709A, provides a broad introduction to all aspects of dermatology including medical and pediatric dermatology with some exposure to surgical dermatology, dermatopathology and inpatient consultations.
+The elective also includes Morphology Conference, didactics, and weekly dermatopathology conferences.

-• The 4-week advanced elective, Subspecialty Dermatology 709C, builds on the knowledge gained in the introductory course through more focused exposure to the specialty areas of dermatology including psoriasis, atopic dermatitis, contact dermatitis, pediatric dermatology, autoimmune dermatology, HIV dermatology and Mohs surgery.
+- The 4-week advanced elective, Subspecialty Dermatology 709C, builds on the knowledge gained in the introductory course through more focused exposure to the specialty areas of dermatology including atopic dermatitis, hidradenitis suppurativa, pediatric dermatology, autoimmune dermatology, nail disorders, supportive oncodermatology, and Mohs surgery.
+The elective also includes Morphology Conference, didactics, and weekly dermatopathology conferences.

-• Additional courses in dermatopathology and dermatologic research as well as an away rotation with the dermatologists at Sacred Heart Medical Center in Eugene are also available.
+- Additional courses in dermatopathology and dermatologic research as well as an away rotation with the dermatologists at Sacred Heart Medical Center in Eugene is available.
+The rotation at Sacred Heart Medical Center is not managed by OHSU Department of Dermatology.

-• Students intending to pursue a residency in dermatology can apply for the advanced elective, Subspecialty Dermatology 709C.
+- Students intending to pursue a residency in dermatology are recommended to apply for the advanced elective, Subspecialty Dermatology 709C.

-Please see the following website for more specific information on eligibility and application procedures, visit OHSU's MD Program Visiting Students page.
+Please see the following website for more specific information on eligibility, application procedures, timeline, and rotation dates, please visit OHSU's MD Program Visiting Students page.

 PA students have the option of a 5-week introductory elective in dermatology which provides a broad introduction to basic medical dermatology.
 In addition to time spent with the medical dermatology faculty, students have the unique opportunity to work directly alongside faculty member Kim Sanders, PA-C, who provides knowledge not only of the clinical aspects of dermatologic care but also on the practical aspects of the PA-physician relationship.